-A global cultural studies scholar specialising in post-millennial Indian literary and visual cultures, Dr E. Dawson Varughese works at the intersection of world literature, visual studies and cultural studies, drawing on ethnographic research paradigms to conduct her fieldwork.
+An independent, global cultural studies scholar specialising in post-millennial Indian literary and visual cultures, Dr E. Dawson Varughese works at the intersection of world literature, visual studies and cultural studies, drawing on ethnographic research paradigms to conduct her fieldwork.
 She explores the encoding of modernity in popular cultures, literary and visual, and is interested in how new modes of storying society enmesh with the post-millennial moment.
+She is a Snr Fellow at Manipal Centre for Humanities, MAHE, Manipal, India where she lives part of the year.

 E. Dawson Varughese can be reached via the Contact page or by emailing firstname.lastname@example.org